On matrices in finite free position: Abstract

 \section{Abstract}

 We study pairs $(A,B)$ of square matrices that are in additive (resp.\ multiplicative) finite free position, that is, the characteristic polynomial $\chi_{A+B}(x)$ (resp.\ $\chi_{AB}(x)$) equals the additive finite free convolution $\chi_{A}(x) \addconv \chi_{B}(x)$ (resp. the multiplicative finite free convolution $\chi_{A}(x) \multconv \chi_{B}(x)$), which equals the expected characteristic polynomial $\mathbb{E}_U \, [ \chi_{A+U^* BU}(x) ]$ (resp.\ $\mathbb{E}_U \, [ \chi_{AU^* BU}(x) ]$) over the set of unitary matrices $U$.
-We examine the lattice of algebraic varieties of matrices consisting of finite free complementary pairs with respect to the additive (resp.\ multiplicative) convolution.
-We show that these pairs include the diagonal matrices vs.~the principally balanced matrices, the upper (lower) triangular matrices vs.~the upper (lower) triangular matrices with a single eigenvalue, and the scalar matrices vs.~the set of all square matrices.
+We examine the lattice of (non-irreducible) affine algebraic sets of matrices consisting of finite free complementary pairs with respect to the additive (resp.\ multiplicative) convolution.
+We show that these pairs include the diagonal matrices vs.~the principally balanced matrices, the upper (lower) triangular matrices vs.~the upper (lower) triangular matrices with constant diagonal, and the scalar matrices vs.~the set of all square matrices.

 \subjclass[2010]{60B20, 46L54} \keywords{Random matrices, free probability, polynomial convolutions, principal minors}

 {}

 \\